 (h) Conflicting Interests: Where the interests of the decision maker conflict with the interests of the child, the greater the need for obtaining parental consent or prior judicial approval.
 In the Matter of Guardianship of Richard Roe III, 421 N.E.2d 40 (1981).

 Family Planning Services means medical, educational and social services, excluding abortion and sterilization, which enable individuals voluntarily to limit family size or plan spacing of children.
 Family planning services include the below-listed services.
-See, 106 CMR 269.030(A)(B) and 106 CMR 421.412.
+See, 130 CMR 421.00.

 (a) Information and referral (including outreach & follow-up)